 Ready?
 Good!
 Let’s Go!

 When making decisions, do you tend to lead with your heart?
-If so, it could be an indicator you’re a member of the Blue personality.
+If so, it could be an indicator that you’re a member of the Blue personality.
 This post is all about explaining exactly what that means.

 The Orange temperament adds quick-acting flair.

-When you advise and support others, you love to see them advance or and reach goals.
+When you advise and support others, you love to see them advance or reach their goals.
 If someone from the Blue temperament creates a nonprofit, it’s their utopia when it starts to actually change lives and impact the community.

-“I want world peace.
+The Blue personality: “I want world peace.
 For real.”

-The Blue or MBTI’s ENFJ, ENFP, INFJ, INFP are the most passionate advocates and dogged protesters.
+The Blue personality or MBTI’s ENFJ, ENFP, INFJ, and INFP are the most passionate advocates and dogged protesters.
 They will fight to the end for what they believe is right.
 Sound like you or someone you know?